-How many Palestinians will Israel exterminate in northern Gaza before then?
-The killing of over 1,000 in the four weeks since the current operation began may not sound like a lot compared to the numbers we saw at the beginning of the war, but we have to remember that confluence of circumstances means that the unimaginable - extermination of thousands of people inside the besieged area - is no longer beyond the realm of possibility.
+The catastrophe in northern Gaza is growing by the minute, and the confluence of circumstances means that the unimaginable - extermination of thousands of people inside the besieged area - is no longer beyond the realm of possibility.

 The current military operation began in the early hours of Oct.
 6. Residents of Beit Hanoun, Beit Lahiya, and Jabalia - the three localities north of Gaza City - were ordered to flee to the Al-Mawasi area in the south of the Strip through two "humanitarian corridors."
 Israel presented the attack as a means to dismantle Hamas infrastructure after the group had reestablished itself in the area, and to prepare for the possibility of Israel taking over responsibility for acquiring, moving, and distributing humanitarian aid around the Strip - in other words, for the return of the Israeli Civil Administration that governed Gaza until the "disengagement" of 2005.
 The first cause was only partially true, and the second was no more than a smokescreen.